Macuyiko/blog/content/2021/2021_01_feature_interactions_revisited.md

 ## On Permutation Feature Importance, Partial Dependence, and Individual Conditional Expectation Plots

 First the good news: scikit-learn has added support both for [permutation based feature importance](https://scikit-learn.org/stable/modules/permutation_importance.html) (and should now be your go-to approach instead of the `feature_importances_` attribute) as well as support for [partial dependence plots](https://scikit-learn.org/stable/modules/partial_dependence.html).
-ICE plots are also supported in the latest version through the `kind` parameter.
+ICE plots are also supported through the `kind` parameter.

-Since `plot_partial_dependence` supports two-way interactions as well, this by itself already removes having to depend on lots of other libraries (though I still recommend [`rfpimp`](https://github.com/parrt/random-forest-importances), if only for their more explicit handling of feature correlation).
+Since `plot_partial_dependence` supports two-way interactions as well, this by itself already removes having to depend on lots of other libraries (though I still like [`rfpimp`](https://github.com/parrt/random-forest-importances) for their more explicit handling of feature correlation).

 ## Revisiting Friedman's H-statistic